mieweb/docs/content/_index.md

 ## Documentation

 This documentation is organized into two sections "Programs" and "Functions."
 The "Functions" are the low level features for {{% system-name %}} and the "Programs" represent the combination of the functions to achieve a specific business purpose.
 For example, Document Management is a Function and it is used across many Programs as the foundation of information management.
-Another example Function would be EPCS (Electronic Prescribing of Controlled Substances) and would be specific
+Another example Function would be EPCS (Electronic Prescribing of Controlled Substances) and would be in Clinical, Behavioral and Occupational Programs.

 ### [Programs](programs.html)